$2 MILLION FOR A BACKYARD? SINGLE-FAMILY HOME BUILDING GOING EXTINCT IN CANADA’s LARGEST CITIES

 The latest housing market outlook from Canada Mortgage and Housing Corp. shows that, despite booming home construction, Toronto will see a nearly 13-per-cent drop in the number of single-family homes built this year.

-In Montreal, single-family homes account for only about 15 per cent of all new homes built — 2,500 of 16,100 forecast housing starts this year.
-(Like Vancouver, Montreal is forecast to see a decline in both single-family and multiple-unit housing starts this year.)
+In Montreal, single-family homes account for only about 15percentt of all new homes built — 2,500 of 16,100 forecast housing starts this year(like Vancouver, Montreal is forecast to see a decline in both single-family and multiple-unit housing starts this year).